tinymce/tinymce-docs/enterprise/server/self-hosting-hunspell.md

 `hunspell-dictionaries-all.zip`
 : This package contains all the Hunspell dictionaries that the spelling service supports.
 You will need to ensure that their license matches your requirements.

-Hunspell dictionaries can be downloaded from other sources, but will need to be stored in the structure shown in [Configuring the spelling service to use Hunspell dictionaries](#configuringthespellingservicetousehunspelldictionaries).
+Hunspell dictionaries can be downloaded from other sources, but will need to be stored in the structure shown in [Hunspell dictionary storage for Spell Checker Pro](#hunspelldictionarystorageforspellcheckerpro).

 ## Configuring the spelling service to use Hunspell dictionaries

-Hunspell support is enabled in the spelling service by configuring `ephox.spelling.hunspell-dictionaries-path`.
-This setting should point to a directory on the same machine (or container the service is running in a docker container).
+{{site.requires_5_9v}}

+{% include misc/hunspell-dictionaries-path.md %}

+## Hunspell dictionary storage for Spell Checker Pro

 You can remove unwanted dictionaries and their associated directories, but the file structure must be as follows (including filenames):

 ```
 ├── af_ZA